stanislavbrtna/svs-script/docs/builtins.md

     ver();
 Return: [num] version

-Since SVS 0.8.8 you can use *[num]ver()* to get current version of SVS.
-Version is returned as number, for example version 1.0.0 will return 1000, version 1.5.3 will be 1530.
+You can use *[num]ver()* to get current version of SVS.
+Version is returned as number, for example version 1.8.2 will return 10820.

 ### Built-in math functions
 Since version 0.8.6 SVS contains optional built-in math functions.
 These functions are enabled by default with SVS_USE_ADV_MATH define.